Molecular dynamics

 This application integrates the Dynamics rust library for molecular dynamics.
 It's developed concurrently with this application, and the two are designed to interact.
 See its readme for details and assumptions.
 We also integrate ab-inito molecular dynamics by interfacing with Orca, if it's installed and available on the PATH.
 These computations are much slower, but are more accurate than Newtonian ones.

 Molecular dynamics in this application is based on Amber force fields.
-These are Newtonian fields that are tuned for specific molecule categories, and assume unbreakable covalent bonds.
-We break them into the following discrete parts:
+These are Newtonian fields that are tuned for specific molecule categories (DNA, RNA, small organic molecules etc), and assume unbreakable covalent bonds.
+We organize these forces into the following discrete categories

 Bonded: